Backlund Transformations for Darboux Integrable Differential Systems: Vessiot Algebras as Fundamental Invariants for Darboux Integrable Systems

+In this section we show that the prolongation $\CalI^{[1]}$ of a Darboux integrable system $\CalI$ is again Darboux integrable and that the two Vessiot algebras are isomorphic.
+This becomes transparent by writing a pair of $4$-adapted coframes for the prolongation $\CalI^{[1]}$ in terms of a pair of $4$-adapted coframe for the original $\CalI$.

-\begin{Theorem} \StTag{ProDI} Let $\CalI$ be a Darboux integrable involutive Pfaffian system with independence condition (see \StRef{DCwithIC}).
-Then the prolongation of $\CalI^{[1]}$ is Darboux integrable and the Vessiot algebras $\vess(\CalI^{[1]})$ and $\vess(\CalI)$ are isomorphic. \end{Theorem}
+\begin{Theorem} \StTag{ProDI} Let $\CalI$ be a linear Pfaffian system with independence condition which is Darboux integrable (see \StRef{DCwithIC}).
+Suppose that $\CalI$ is involutive.
+Then the prolongation $\CalI^{[1]}$ is also a linear Pfaffian system with independence condition, $\CalI^{[1]}$ is Darboux integrable, and the Vessiot algebras $\vess(\CalI^{[1]})$ and $\vess(\CalI)$ are isomorphic. \end{Theorem}